th-rtyf-re/chess-dip/RULES.md

 ### Travel and attack orders

 This unique behavior means that pawn orders are more complicated than for other pieces.
 We introduce a distinction between two types of move orders: **travel** orders and **attack** orders.
 Attack orders are the usual orders, and unless otherwise specified, move orders are attack orders.
-Travel orders have 0 attack and defend strength, but succeed against empty squares, and otherwise act like attack orders: they can be supported, bounced, etc.
+Travel orders have 0 attack and defend strength on their own, but succeed against empty squares, and otherwise act like attack orders: they can be supported, bounced, etc.

 Pawns may only be ordered to travel forwards and attack or support diagonally, except for en passant; see below.
 Travel orders are ordered like move orders, and with pawn orders we typically omit the piece name: